pulumi/pulumi-tf-provider-boilerplate/README.md

     }
     ```

-    Add a similar function for each example that you want to run in an integration tests.
+    Add a similar function for each example that you want to run in an integration test.
 For examples written in other languages, create similar files for `examples_${LANGUAGE}_test.go`.
 1. Ensure that any required secrets (API keys, etc.) are present in GitHub.

 ## Final Steps